saashish7070/saashish7070/README.md

 - Version Control: Git, GitHub.
 -  Digital Marketing - SEO
 - Authentication and Authorization : JWT and Firebase
-- DevOps: Docker, AWS, Heroku, Netlify.
+- Devops: AWS, Azure, Docker , Kubernetes,Jenkins, Ansible
 - BaaS: Firebase
 - Mobile App Development: React Native
-- ~~Testing: Jest, Mocha, Chai, Selenium.~~
 - Other Tools: Visual Studio Code, npm, Yarn.
-- Other Stack: Lua, Shell Script(Only Concept)
+- Other Stack: Json,Yaml

 Please note that this list is not exhaustive, and I'm always eager to learn new technologies and expand my skill set.